Astrophysicists Suggest New Place Where Planet Nine Could Be Hiding

 The new research was choosier in the selection of Kuiper Belt objects included to determine Planet Nine’s mass, orbit, and gravitational influence.
 Since some objects in the belt have orbits affected by Neptune’s gravity, their inclusion would distort the data.
 The final group of included objects—11 in total—were selected based on the researchers’ stringent criteria.
 Based on their analysis, Planet Nine would be a little over six times Earth’s mass and circle the Sun once every 7,400 years, as National Geographic reports.

 The researchers also calculated the likelihood that the clustering of the orbits could be due to some other effect besides a massive object.
 They determined there was a 99.6% chance that some object was messing with the Kuiper Belt orbits.
-While that’s a small chance, it’s actually a big increase in the probability of a fluke (1 in 250) from the 1-in-10,000 odds the pair drew up in 2016, as NatGeo points out.
+That’s actually a big increase in the probability of a fluke (1 in 250) from the 1-in-10,000 odds the pair drew up in 2016, as NatGeo points out.

 Back then, Brown and Batygin thought that the planet was more massive (10 times Earth’s mass) and had a much longer orbit (over 10,000 years) than what’s described in the new paper.
 Their new assessment is that Planet Nine should be closer to the Sun—close enough, in fact, that it should be observable in the near future by the Vera Rubin Observatory, which is expected to have its first light by 2023.
 Fingers crossed.